oleksandr-bilyk/Blog/README.md

     new LazyWithLifecycle(NewValueWithLifecycle);
 }
 ```

-Please note that C# OOP above container just type signatures and didn't contain logic itseto filllf.
+Yes, this is now SOLID OOP may look like.

-Now let's look at functional F# signature with mazimally verbose style to help developers who are not familiar with F# well.
+Now let's look at axactly the same logic using F#
 ```F#
 let lazyWithLifecycle getValueWithLifecycle =
     let newStateLazy () = lazy(getValueWithLifecycle())